AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Did you hear about the runner who was criticized?
+What do you call a crowd of chess players bragging about their wins in a hotel lobby?

-He just took it in stride
+Chess nuts boasting in an open foyer.
 <!-- JOKE-END -->